 Reports say in the United States, more than 1 million people have been diagnosed with HIV, and they expect the number to increase every year.
 This is not good because as of the moment, the government and the doctors are already having a bit of a hard time controlling the disease.
 More patients mean more work.

 Various awareness programs and campaigns have been introduced to help people understand HIV.
-These intend to stop the spread of the virus by educating people with the dangers of HIV.
+These intend to stop the spread of the virus by educating people about the dangers of HIV.
 These are designed to inform everybody of how to prevent contracting the virus and what they can do to help the community.

 HIV is a disease that we should take lightly.
 It can seriously turn our lives around, so we better be smart with the decisions that we make in life.